bmehder/NostalgiaPHP/content/pages/about/index.md

 Because *modern web development* doesn’t have to be chaos.

 NostalgiaPHP gives you the essentials — nothing more, nothing less — so you can just build.

+For example, here’s a simple client-side image gallery with a lightbox.
+The JavaScript is completely standalone, and the CSS lives in its own file.
+Together they’re easy to reuse, drop into other projects, and move between sites with zero external dependencies.

+<span id="gallery-demo"></span>

 ## Client-side rendered gallery